singlesourcepub/baseprints/docs/index.md

 The GitHub Discussions category
 [Baseprint Feature D's](https://github.com/singlesourcepub/baseprints/discussions/categories/baseprint-feature-d-s)
-is available to facilitate focused discussions, decisions, proposals, definitions etc... about a specific feature of a Baseprint format.
+is available to facilitate discussions, decisions, proposals, definitions etc... that focus on a specific feature of a Baseprint format.

 History
 -------